lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Sign {#sec-hash-comp-sig-sign}

-The `Sign()` algorithm of Composite ML-DSA mirrors the construction of `HashML-DSA.Sign(sk, M, ctx, PH)` defined in Algorithm 4 Section 5.4.1 of [FIPS.204].
+The `Sign()` algorithm of Composite ML-DSA mirrors the construction of `ML-DSA.Sign(sk, M, ctx)` defined in Algorithm 3 Section 5.2 of [FIPS.204].
+Composite ML-DSA exposes an API similar to that of ML-DSA, despite the fact that it includes pre-hashing in a similar way to HashML-DSA.
-Note that while the external behaviour of Composite ML-DSA mirrors that of HashML-DSA, internally it uses pure ML-DSA as the component algorithm since there is no advantage to pre-hashing twice.
+Internally it uses pure ML-DSA as the component algorithm since there is no advantage to pre-hashing twice.

 See {{sec-prehash}} for a discussion of the pre-hashed design and randomizer `r`.

 See {{sec-domsep-and-ctx}} for a discussion on the domain separator and context values.

+See {{impl-cons-external-ph}} for a discussion of externalizing the pre-hashing step.

 The following describes how to instantiate a `Sign()` function for a given Composite ML-DSA algorithm represented by `<OID>`.

 ~~~
-Composite-ML-DSA<OID>.Sign(sk, M, ctx, PH) -> signature
+Composite-ML-DSA<OID>.Sign(sk, M, ctx) -> s

 Explicit inputs: